paulrougieux/biotrade/README.md

-This package loads trade data on bio based commodities and products from the UN Comtrade and from FAOSTAT.
+This package loads trade and production data on bio based commodities from the UN Comtrade and from FAOSTAT.
+Organizing relevant data to analyse biological, physical and economic processes is the added value of the `biotrade` package.

 # Installation